-Supporting our Native Students Program (SONS).
-Education is the key to wealth and prosperity and with this goal in mind, the commission continued to administer the (SONS) program in 2005-2006.
+Supporting Our Native Students (SONS) Program

+Education is the key to wealth and prosperity and with this goal in mind; the commission continues to administer the SONS Program in 2006-2007.
 The goal of the program is to provide an educational opportunity for American Indians whose educational and socio-economic backgrounds might otherwise prevent them from successfully attending and succeeding in college.

 The SONS Program is a college educational access and retention program.
 The purpose of the program is to identify qualified American Indian students enrolled in an accredited Community College or University and assist them in pursuit of their educational goals.
 Students are required to complete an application process, meet income eligibility requirements, maintain a minimum grade point average and be an enrolled member of a North Carolina state-recognized tribe.
-The program is funded through a Community Development Block Grant (CSBG).A total of 51 applicants applied for the program, 45 were determined eligible and three students graduated during this fiscal year.
+The program is funded through the Community Development Block Grant (CSBG).
+A total of 38 students were determined eligible and 13 students graduated during this fiscal year.